NorfairKing/sydtest/README.md

 An experimental testing framework for Haskell with good defaults and advanced testing features.

+Sydtest aims to make the common easy and the hard possible.

 ## The devil is in the defaults